PostHog/posthog/README.md

 - **User and group tracking:** understand the [people](https://posthog.com/manual/persons) and [groups](https://posthog.com/manual/group-analytics) behind the events and track properties about them
 - **Data visualizations:** create and share [graphs](https://posthog.com/docs/features/trends), [funnels](https://posthog.com/docs/features/funnels), [paths](https://posthog.com/docs/features/paths), [retention](https://posthog.com/docs/features/retention), and [dashboards](https://posthog.com/docs/features/dashboards)
 - **Session recording:** [watch videos](https://posthog.com/docs/features/session-recording) of your users' behavior, with fine-grained filters and privacy controls
-- **A/B testing:** run changes as experiments and get automatic significance calculations
-- **Feature flags:** test and manage the rollout of new features
 - **Heatmaps:** see where users are using your product with the [PostHog Toolbar](https://posthog.com/docs/features/toolbar)
-- **Automated analysis:** find [correlations](https://posthog.com/docs/user-guides/correlation) between successful users and their behaviors or attributes
+- **Feature flags:** test and manage the rollout of new features, target specific users and groups
+- **A/B and multi-variate testing:** run simple or complex changes as [experiments](https://posthog.com/manual/experimentation) and get automatic significance calculations
+- **Correlation analysis:** discover what events and properties [correlate](https://posthog.com/manual/correlation) with success and failure

 ### Data and infrastructure tools